On the concentration distribution in turbulent thermals: Discussion and conclusion

 Early work on turbulent thermals - buoyant mass rising or sinking in a quiescent environment - primarily investigated their integral evolution, focusing on the concept of turbulent entrainment \citep{b1954,mtt1956,t1986,lj2019}.
 More recently, experimental studies examined the internal structure of thermals by measuring their density and vorticity content \citep{bj2005,bj2010,zlla2013}.
 However, these studies have not examined the distributions of concentration in turbulent thermals, which is an insightful tool for investigating their internal structure and mixing dynamics.

-In this study, we performed laboratory experiments and numerical simulations of turbulent thermals under similar conditions, and have analyzed the evolution of the moments and distribution of concentration.
+In this study, we performed laboratory experiments and numerical simulations of turbulent thermals, and analyzed the evolution of the moments and distribution of concentration.
 Our results show that the concentration fields of turbulent thermals are self-similar in time, except at high concentrations.
-Far from the source, the concentration distribution, normalized by the average concentration, is independent of time in both experiments and simulations (figure \ref{fig:PDFc_meanc_expsim}).
-The normalized moments of concentration are consistently constant over time (figure \ref{fig:moment_meanc}a).
-As discussed in section \ref{sec:introduction}, this aligns with the fact that both $Re$ and $Pe$ remain constant over time when defined with the instantaneous radius and velocity (Eq. \ref{eq:AD1}), resulting in constant normalized concentration moments in the asymptotic regime (Eq. \ref{eq:moments_c_2.5}).
+Far from the source, the concentration distribution, normalized by the average concentration, is independent of time in both experiments and simulations (Fig.~\ref{fig:PDFc_meanc_expsim}).
+This is leading to normalized moments of concentration that are constant over time (Fig.~\ref{fig:moment_meanc}a).
+As discussed in section \ref{sec:introduction}, this self-similar behavior aligns with the fact that both $Re$ and $Pe$ remain constant over time when defined with the instantaneous radius and velocity (Eq. \ref{eq:AD1}), resulting in constant normalized concentration moments in the asymptotic regime (Eq. \ref{eq:moments_c_2.5}).
 Self-similarity also requires that the typical length scales of concentration heterogeneities remain at a fixed ratio of the thermal size, and therefore evolve in proportion to $r$.
 The natural length scales of the problem -- thermal size, diffusion length, Batchelor scale $\ell_{B}=(D/\gamma)^{1/2}$, where $\gamma$ is the stretching rate of the concentration lamellae -- appear to all have the same time dependence when far from the source, as shown below.
 The thermal radius increases as $t^{1/2}$ as predicted by equation \ref{eq:r_1}.
 This is also the case for the diffusion length $(Dt)^{1/2}$.
-Concerning the Batchelor scale, dimensional analysis along the same lines as in Section \ref{subsection:BulkProperties} shows that, far from the source, the stretching rate should be of the form $\gamma = f_{\gamma}(Re)/t$, where $f_{\gamma}(Re)$ is an unknown function of $Re$.
-This predicts $\ell_{B} = f_{\gamma}(Re)^{-1/2} (Dt)^{1/2}$.
+Dimensional analysis along the same lines as in Section \ref{subsection:BulkProperties} shows that, far from the source, the stretching rate should be of the form $\gamma = f_{\gamma}(Re)/t$, where $f_{\gamma}(Re)$ is an unknown function of $Re$.
+Therefore, the Batchelor length scale $\ell_{B}$ evolves as $ f_{\gamma}(Re)^{-1/2} (Dt)^{1/2}$.